-At the July NAMIGO Talks we will have an attorney speaking on special needs trusts and planning for the future.
+At the July NAMIGO Talks, Gayle A. Owens, Attorney-at-Law, will be speaking on special needs trusts and planning for the future.

 Crisis Intervention Team (CIT) Youth Training | This free 8-hour class is designed for police officers and mental health professionals.
 This course uses a new youth-focused curriculum and provide valuable tools on topics including adolescent development and psychiatric disorder; self-injury and suicide; civil citations; the individual and family experience; and de-escalation/reflective listening.
 Sponsored by NAMI Greater Orlando and Orange County Government.

 7:30 – 9:30p

 NAMI Homefront is a free, six-session online class for family, friends and significant others of military service members and veterans.
 The class helps families comprehend what their loved one is experiencing related to trauma, combat stress, civilian life, PTSD and other mental health conditions.
 The program is taught by trained family members of service members/veterans living with mental health conditions.

 - Manage crises, solve problems and communicate effectively

 - Learn to care for yourself, including managing your stress

 - Develop the confidence and stamina to support your family member with compassion